OneSignal/OneSignal-WordPress-Plugin/readme.txt

 = 1.17.8 =

-- Sanitize subdomain field in OneSignal config, bug fixes
+- Added escaping to fields in OneSignal config to remove invalid characters, bug fixes

 = 1.17.7 =